dominicm00/ham/README.md

-# Ham - WIP {#index}
+# Ham {#index}

 ## Disclaimer
-Ham is a work-in-progress, and currently **does not work**.
-Please do not attempt to use Ham other than for experimental/development purposes.

 This branch is an in-progress rewrite of the original Ham project.
 The rationale behind the rewrite is in [ADR #8](docs/development/decisions/0008-creating-a-version-2.md).
-The original code is in the `legacy` branch.
+You can find the original Ham project in the `legacy` branch; please use that until the rewrite is complete.

 ## Introduction
 Ham is a replacement for the [Jam build system](https://swarm.workshop.perforce.com/view/guest/perforce_software/jam/src/Jam.html).
 Its primary goal is to replace [Haiku Jam](https://git.haiku-os.org/buildtools/tree/jam), as Haiku's official build system.
-However, any idiomatic Jam project should also work with Ham.
+However, any idiomatic Jam project should also work with Ham, and porting to Ham is relatively straightforward.

 ## Motivation
 Jam's legacy codebase makes it difficult to fix bugs or introduce new features.
 Ham uses a modern, friendly C++ codebase, is rigorously tested, and provides much better debugging output.
 Backed by [Ninja](https://ninja-build.org/), it has fast incremental build times, exact header dependency scanning, and more.
 Detailed project goals can be found in the [goals document](docs/development/decisions/0009-ham-project-goals.md).